inuitwallet/bippy/README.md

 If you used the Windows installer, simply click the link on the Desktop or in the Start Menu.

 Otherwise, once you have Python and Kivy installed clone this repository and run the Bippy.py file The command used differs on different OSes.
-On Linux you use 'python Bippy.py'.
-On Mac you use 'kivy Bippy.py'.
+On Linux you use `python Bippy.py`.
+On Mac you use `kivy Bippy.py`.

 Bippy can be used totally offline.
 It also has no cache (unlike a web browser) so the keys it generates can be considered 'cold'.